 Beginning in 2018, NMDC will identify and enhance its priority partnerships with organizations, foundations, and other entities that can support the achievement of the Next Generation Strategic Plan.
 Partnership prioritization helps NMDC staff and Executive Leadership focus resources to assist in achieving the objectives.
 Besides AP and the Washington County entities previously identified, it is important for NMDC to strengthen its relationship with other priority partners such as Aroostook County Government and relevant entities in the neighboring Canadian provinces of New Brunswick and Québec.

-Outcome: Developed greater relationship with Maine Department of Economic and Community Development, Maine Development Foundation, Maine International Trade Center.
-Need to work to strengthen ties to organizations in New Brunswick, especially those with similar economic development goals, such as increasing tourism, the forest economy and niche manufacturing.
+Outcome: Developed greater relationship with Four Directions Development Corporation (which supports the Wabanaki Tribes), Maine Department of Economic and Community Development, Maine Development Foundation, and Maine International Trade Center.